entdec/scribo/docs/ide.md

 - add new files to your site by dragging files onto the tree

 ## Code editor
 The code editor allows you to edit files.
-It provides syntax highlighting.
+It provides syntax highlighting, allows you to collapse regions.
+The following shortcuts are available:

+- cmd-f / ctrl-f: Find
+- option-cmd-f / alt-ctrl-f: Replace